Satellite-im/Uplink/docs/architecture.md

 - in `main.rs` there is a call to `dioxus_desktop::launch_cfg`.
 It is passed a `bootstrap` element, which is rendered first.
 - Uplink needs to start `warp_runner` from within a `Tokio` runtime.
 That runtime isn't available until `dioxus_desktop::launch_cfg` is called.
 We don't want to restart `warp_runner` when the UI updates, so the `bootstrap` Element is used to ensure this only happens once.
 - next `auth_page_manager` is rendered. `Warp` requires a user account.
 Until an account is created, the user data can't be decrypted and loaded. `auth_page_manager` uses the `auth_wrapper` element to handle user authentication and account creation. when doe, `app_bootstrap` is rendered.
-- The uplink UI is driven by the global `State` variable.
+- The Uplink UI is driven by the global `State` variable.
 It is initialized via `use_shared_state_provider`.
 We don't want this variable to be re-loaded every time the app updates, so `app_bootstrap` is used to initialize state.
 - finally `app` is rendered.
 All the global channels are polled here, each with their own `use_future`.
     + conversations are loaded from warp and added to `State`
     + friends are loaded from warp and added to `State`